underscoreio/essential-slick/src/pages/8-databases.md

 ## MySQL

-If it is not currently installed, it can be downloaded from the [MySQL website][link-mysql-download].

 ### Create a Database

 Create a database named `chapter-01` with user `essential`.
 This will be used for all examples and can be created with the following: